 - Now, you can input the quality according to your desire and check whether that quantity can afford within that amount.

-Finally, we can say our all of our formulas and procedure work properly, and we are able to make a budget constraint graph on Excel.
+Finally, we can say our all of our formulas and procedures work properly, and we are able to make a budget constraint graph in Excel.

-- How to Make a Household Budget in Excel (2 Smart Ways)
+- How to Create a Weight Loss Graph in Excel

-- How to Make Food and Beverage Budget in Excel
+- How to Create Activity Relationship Chart in Excel